andela-sjames/priorityQueue/README.md

 # priorityQueue

-Implementation of the Priority Queue ADT using the Binary Heap Invariant
+Implementation of the Priority Queue Abstract Data Type (ADT) using the Binary Heap Invariant.

-## QUICK NOTE ON THE IMPLEMENTATION
+## QUICK NOTE

+In addition to the Binary Heap Implementation, this project makes use of a Hash table which gives us a time complexity of O(1) time for search in comparison to 0(n) time for search without a Hash table.

+An ADT simply defines the behaviour that a DataType(priorityQueue) should have; the Binary Heap Invariant gives us a better time complexity than using a linked list or an unsorted list.

 Usage: